Color Scavenger Hunts

 STEM Concepts: Science (physical science), Math (number sense and operations, patterns and classification, spatial relationships, mathematical reasoning)

-What to do: Color small blocks of colors on the paper.
-Place the paper on the cookie sheet.
-Place the cookie sheet on a table or floor somewhere in the center of the searching area.
-Have your child wonder the house or outside collecting things to match with each color block on their paper.
+What to do: Place the pieces of colored construction paper on the middle of the floor.
+Have your child wander around the house or outside collecting things to match with each color of paper.

 Button Cup Cakes